Corneal Wound Healing and Nerve Regeneration

-Corneal scarring is a major cause of decreased visual quality and vision loss worldwide.
-Causes of corneal scarring include almost any disruption to normal corneal structure and function, whether from infection, laser refractive surgery, corneal transplantation, ocular trauma (chemical or physical) or corneal dystrophies.
-There is no suitable means of controlling corneal scaring despite more than 25 years trying to characterize cytokine signaling during wound healing.
+Corneal scarring is a major cause of vision loss and blindness worldwide – particularly in economically-developing countries.
+Causes include almost any disruption to normal corneal structure and function, whether from infection, trauma (chemical or physical), laser refractive surgery, corneal transplantation or disease.
+There are few effective means of controlling corneal scaring despite decades of research.
 Our ultimate goal is to understand mechanisms of corneal wound healing and to design effective therapies to treat or prevent corneal scarring.

 More recently, our lab started to study corneal innervation in the context of damage.
 The cornea is the most densely innervated tissue in the body and disturbances of innervation, which invariably occur following all disruptions listed above, lead to pain, dry eye, poor healing and further corneal dysfunction, which dramatically impair vision and quality of life – often permanently.

 In spite of the key importance of corneal innervation for health, function and well-being, the interplay between wound fibroblasts and regenerating nerves is poorly understood.
 Our work is designed to address this gap.
 Only by better understanding the interactions between corneal nerves and the wound microenvironment can we ultimately design treatments for fibrosis and scarring that preserve and/or restore all aspects of corneal structure and function.

 - Assessing the effects of corneal injury on non-myelinating Schwann cells and corneal nerves, as well as the interactions between them, and with the rest of the corneal micro-environment

 - Examining the synergistic effects of SEMA3A and TGF-b1 on corneal myofibroblasts differentiation and nerve regeneration